How could they miss that, they gripe.

 the box is right there.

-or not really care?
+or not even care?

 Perhaps they made a bet

-or need to get their eyes checked.
+or need their eyes checked.

-Maybe something’s wrong at home
+Or something’s wrong at home

 and their life is a wreck.